HSBC appoints new chairman in management overhaul

-HONG KONG: Banking giant HSBC announced the appointment of a new chairman Monday as part of a management overhaul that will also see it choose a new chief executive, following a massive drop in profits in 2016.
+HONG KONG: Banking giant HSBC announced the appointment of a new chairman Monday as part of a management overhaul which will also see it choose a new CEO, after a massive drop in profits in 2016.

-British businessman Mark Tucker, currently group chief executive and president of insurance group AIA, will take over from Douglas Flint in October.
+British businessman Mark Tucker will take over from current chairman Douglas Flint in October.
+Tucker is currently group chief executive and president of insurance group AIA.

-He will lead the hunt for a new CEO to replace Stuart Gulliver who is set to retire in 2018, the bank said in a statement to the Hong Kong stock exchange.
+He will lead the hunt for a new CEO for HSBC to replace Stuart Gulliver who is set to retire in 2018, the bank said in a statement to the Hong Kong exchange.

 That sent new shivers through markets already spooked by concerns over political stability in Europe, Brexit and US trade policies.